README Documentation

 Parameters:

-: Type of symbol ('variable' | 'function' | 'type' | 'interface' | 'class')
+filePath: Path to the file containing the symbololdName: Current name of the symbolnewName: New name for the symboltype: Type of symbol ('variable' | 'function' | 'type' | 'interface' | 'class')

-3. File/Folder Rename (rename_file_or_folder
+3. File/Folder Rename (rename_file_or_folder)

 Rename a file or folder and automatically update all import/export paths that reference it throughout the codebase.